ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v2.md

 </p>

 <info-box warning>
-	**Important**: This guide is about the CKEditor&nbsp;5 integration with Vue.js 2.x.
+	This guide is about the CKEditor&nbsp;5 integration with Vue.js 2.x.
 However, Vue 2 has reached EOL and is no longer actively maintained.
 To learn more about the integration with Vue.js 3+, check out the {@link getting-started/integrations/vuejs-v3 "Rich text editor component for Vue.js 3+"} guide.
 </info-box>

 Vue.js is a versatile framework for building web user interfaces.
 CKEditor&nbsp;5 provides the official Vue component you can use in your application.